doffensive/playground-courtyard/README.md

 # playground-courtyard
-*About basic tools and training environment.*
+*About basic tools, training environment, and external resources.*

 <br>